GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/faq/What-are-Tolstoy-player-events.md

 phone (Nullable) - The phone number that the user submitted customFields (Nullable) - A list of the custom fields that you’ve added to the form (each object has the custom key and the user’s input value)
 ​
-- Tolsoty Ended - The user completed the Tolstoy and reached the end
+- Tolstoy Ended - The user completed the Tolstoy and reached the end
 name: tolstoyReachedEnd